-If your product can convince Mary that it will do all of the above and for a reasonable price, Mary will jump at the offer.
+If your product can convince Mary that it will meet her needs and for a reasonable price, Mary will jump at the offer.

 Yes, the call to action.
 Get your readers to take immediate action by telling them to act now and click the button or link.

 Make it easy for your reader to take action by telling them what you want them to do in clear, easy to understand language.
 Other words that can help your conversions are ‘act now’, ‘special bonus’, and “click in the next 15 minutes”.

 As well, be sure to use clear language that tells the reader exactly what they are getting when they click.
 An example might be “click the link to get one month free and 10% off your first purchase”.
 Or “click the link to subscribe to my weekly newsletter.
 We will not spam you! and you get this free PDF as a gift from me”.